 The Dakar program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 The program is designed for undergraduates in good academic standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that seriousness of intellectual purpose and engagement likely to yield the most from this opportunity.
 Because the civilization sequence is taught in English, there is no language prerequisite, although students are encouraged to take French or Wolof on campus before the program begins.

-To discuss the Dakar: African Civilizations program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Dakar: African Civilizations program and the possibility of participating, please contact Eric Benjaminson.